makhomed/spacemon/README.rst

 -------------

 - ``vim /opt/spacemon/spacemon.conf``
-- write to config something like this:
+- write to configuration file something like this:

 .. code-block:: none

-    warning 80%
+    warning 75%
-    host example.com one-line description of this host
+    host example.com [one-line description of this host] host example.net [one-line description of this host] host example.org [one-line description of this host]

 Configuration file allow comments, from symbol ``#`` to end of line.